cherrypy/cherrypy/sphinx/source/extend.rst

 as much as a web application framework.
 In that latter case, its architecture provides mechanisms to support operations accross the whole server instance.
-This offers a powerful canvas to perform persistent operations.
+This offers a powerful canvas to perform persistent operations as server-wide functions live outside the request processing itself.
+They are available to the whole process as long as the bus lives.

 Publish/Subscribe pattern